Illness and discomfort as an invitation to change

 Getting there step by step

 Of course, this process does take time and effort.
 That’s why it only works if you yourself want change.
 If you are willing to do the work.
 Illness and discomfort are an invitation to change, a doorway to another life, and you alone hold the key.
-I can help you while using that key and improving your situation step by step.
+The information you find on this site might help you while using that key and improving your situation step by step.